Raghaverma/FilmMuse/README.md

 - **Personalized Recommendations**: AI-powered movie recommendations based on your watchlist and preferences
 - **Watchlist Management**: Add, remove, and organize movies in personal watchlists
 - **Custom Lists**: Create and share custom movie lists with other users
+- **Friends System**: Send friend requests, manage friendships, and view friends' profiles
 - **User Following**: Follow other users and discover their curated lists
 - **Fast Search**: Optimized search with autocomplete, genre filtering, and recent searches
+- **User Search**: Search for users by username or email to add as friends
 - **Movie Details**: Comprehensive movie information from TMDb API (with OMDb fallback)
 - **Movie Ratings**: Rate and review movies you've watched (1-5 stars)
 - **Authentication**: Email/Password and Google Sign-In support with profile picture sync